Does Dry Food Really Cause Diabetes in Cats?

 - Three population studies — using a S.-based colony of cats, insured cats in the United Kingdom and client-owned cats in the Netherlands — did not find that feeding dry cat food long-term caused diabetes in cats.
 What the studies did show is that lack of physical activity, indoor lifestyle, gender, breed and a high-fat (but not high-carb) diet were factors leading to increased weight and diabetes.

 Do carb-rich diets cause diabetes in cats?

 Based on the available evidence — which greatly exceeds what’s been presented here — veterinary nutrition experts believe that eating dry cat food is not a risk factor for diabetes in cats.
 What research has shown is that obesity, age and lack of activity are the main contributors to insulin resistance and diabetes in cats.
-So, if you want to reduce your furry friend’s risk of diabetes, you’ll want to feed her so that she maintains an ideal (or optimal) body condition and make sure she gets plenty of activity.
+So, if you want to reduce your furry friend’s risk of diabetes, you’ll want to feed him or her so that they maintain an ideal (or optimal) body condition and make sure they get plenty of activity.

 RELATED POST: How Much Activity Does My Cat Need?